Netcracker/KubeMarine/documentation/Troubleshooting.md

 The exact numbers should be chosen according to the environment state.
 If the network or hosts are unstable, these values should cover short nodes unavailability without redeployment of the pods.
 Often redeployment may cause significant load increase and cluster instability.

-At working clusters, these variables can be adjusted manually by updating `/var/lib/kubelet/config.yaml` (for kubelet, at all the nodes) and `/etc/kubernetes/manifests/kube-controller-manager.yaml` (for controller-manager, at the masters).
+At working clusters, these variables can be adjusted manually by updating `/var/lib/kubelet/config.yaml` (for kubelet, at all the nodes) and `/etc/kubernetes/manifests/kube-controller-manager.yaml` (for controller-manager, at the control-planes).

 ## `kube-controller-manager` unable to sync caches for garbage collector